wcoenen/WalleeCharging/README.md

 But to optimize for the capacity tariff, I would also like to limit the monthly power peak, as each kilowatt of peak power costs about 50 euro/year.
 This software helps me to explore the tension between these two concerns.

+# Copying

+P1MeterDataProvider.cs contains code adapted from https://github.com/jantenhove/P1-Meter-ESP8266/blob/master/CRC16.h , and that code was licensed under the GNU GPL v3 license.
+Therefore, this project is also licensed under the terms of the GNU GPL v3 license.
+The full text is in the LICENSE file.